stan-dev/loo/cran-comments.md

 ## Submission summary

-This update adds additional unit tests, removes model weights from the output given by the compare function, and makes minor improvements to the package documentation and messages issued by the waic function.
+This submission updates URLs in the DESCRIPTION file, improves error messages from several functions in the package, and fixes example code in the vignette.

 ## Test environments
-* local OS X install, R 3.2.3
+* local OS X install, R 3.2.4
 * win-builder (release and devel)
 * ubuntu 12.04 (on travis-ci)